 More than one hundred celebrities are participating in ‘Jeans For Refugees’ by donating their jeans to be hand-painted by Johny Dar and sold to raise funds for refugees worldwide.
 100% of profits are donated to the International Rescue Committee. *

 New Exhibition!
-See the Jeans For Refugees collection live in New York City, at the Soho Contemporary Art Gallery from 20th-28th April 2017.
+See the Jeans For Refugees collection live in New York City, in September 2017 – dates and location tbc

 ‘I started jeans for refugees to restore my faith in humanity and to restore humanity’s faith in itself.
 I’ve come to discover that we are really all refugees our own bodies, until we come to find home in the heart.’